|

 For most, responder’s jump in new suit is game forcing.
 However,

-1N – 3C; players prefer to play this auction as
+some advanced1N – 3C; players prefer to play this auction as

 non-forcing (when playing